 - To carefully understand and record a heritage resource for future reference.

 - To develop necessary heritage conservation guidelines.

 The use of digital technologies for heritage preservation and interpretation is a growing area of interest within the heritage sector.
-These days it is common that we see surveying and mapping professionals using unmanned aerial vehicle (UAVs) for surveying heritage sites, map roads or terrains.
-UAVs offer a cost operative substitute with far more flexibility of being able to get into the air quickly and without requiring a logistical support.UAVs also help in improving data collection accuracy and efficiency, optimize workflow.
+These days it is common that we see professionals using unmanned aerial vehicle (UAVs) for surveying heritage sites, map roads or terrains.
+UAVs offer a cost operative substitute with far more flexibility of being able to get into the air quickly and without requiring a logistical support.UAVs also help in improving data collection accuracy, efficiency and optimize workflow.

 The various technological tools will help professionals to restore and re-develop the heritage sites in an easier and better way.
 To know more about how these tools work.
 Attend the open webinar, “Technology as tool for Heritage Mapping.”

 Registrations are open till 10th June 2017.